p2p-org/economy/posts/2020-08-18-Polkadot-overview-for-newcomers.md

 ------

-*Do not hesitate to ask questions in our [Telegram chat](https://t.me/P2Pstaking) or contact Alex via am@p2p.org or Gleb via gleb.p@p2p.org.
+*Do not hesitate to ask questions in our [Telegram chat](https://t.me/P2Pstaking) or contact Gleb via gleb.p@p2p.org.
 We are always ready to help and open for communication.*

 ------